fxalgofolio/fxalgofolio.github.io/framework.md

 * Trend-following entry, system exit
 * Counter-trend entry, system exit

+Multiple different systems are implemented with low correlation of returns and can be run simultaneously to reduce the overall risk.

 The framework is implemented to target [a specific platform]({{ '/#platform' | prepend: site.baseurl }}) for the usage of historical data in testing.